camunda/camunda-docs-manual/content/user-guide/dmn-engine/evaluate-decisions.md

 result = dmnEngine.evaluateDecisionTable(decision, variables);
 ```

-If a decision has the list of required decision then, the decision is evaluated after the evaluation of all the required decisions.
+If a decision has the list of required decisions, then the decision is evaluated after the evaluation of all the required decisions.

 ## Pass Variables

-To provide the input variables for a decision evaluation you can either use a
+To provide the input variables for a decision evaluation you can use a
-Java `Map<String, Object>` resp. a `VariableMap` or a `VariableContext`.
+Java `Map<String, Object>`, resp. a `VariableMap` or a `VariableContext`.

 The following example shows how to use a `VariableMap`.